assemblerflow/flowcraft/docs/create_template.rst

 ============================

-Though none of these guidelines are mandatory nor required, their usage is highly recommended for debugging purposes, versioning and for proper documentation of template scripts used by ``assemblerflow``.
+Though none of these guidelines are mandatory nor required, their usage is highly recommended for several reasons:

+- Consistency in the outputs of the templates throughout the pipeline, particularly the status and report dotfiles (see [dotfiles section]);
+- Debugging purposes;
+- Versioning;
+- Proper documentation of the template scripts.

 Guideline 1: Preface header
 ---------------------------